 We will have to make some changes in your life.
 That will allow you to be less stressed and calm your anxiety.

-First, to relax, we need to work on breathing techniques to control your heart rate by regulating the flow of air to reduce anxiety.
+First, to relax, we need to work on breathing techniques to control your heart rate by regulating the airflow to reduce anxiety.
 So you start to breathe through your nose for better air filtration and allow oxygen to enter your body optimally.
 The second tip, which is the most important, is that you start breathing from your stomach and stop breathing from your chest.
 This calming effect is because abdominal breathing gives the body a signal that it is relaxed, that there is no threat present.
 Instantly you will feel calmer and have a more serene feeling.

 Taking time to relax

 On the other hand, writing will help you regain your concentration and channel your emotions.
 Finally, meditation will allow you to open your mind through introspection to regain control and perspective of your life.
 If you want to practice altogether, consider nature walks.
-These will allow you to feel the fresh air, listen to sounds of nature, practice your breathing techniques, do meditation while walking (called conscious walking), and at the same time, you will practice low impact sports, which allows you to feel relief without stressing your body.
+These will allow you to feel the fresh air, listen to the sounds of nature, practice your breathing techniques, do meditation while walking (called conscious walking), and at the same time, you will practice low impact sports, which allows you to feel relief without stressing your body.
 All these benefits come with exposure to natural light.
 This sunshine has been offered to us by nature without asking for anything in return!
 This present is a real boost to your mood.
 If you live in a country where the sun is lacking, you should consider light therapy to compensate.

 Regaining control of our life